Air Gear: Manga

 The manga was licensed for release in North America by Del Rey Manga and the first volume was released on July 25, 2006.
-Kodansha USA published the series under the Kodansha Comics imprint after Del Rey's shut down.
+They published the first 17 volumes.
+Kodansha USA published the rest of the series under the Kodansha Comics imprint after Del Rey's shut down.

 Anime

 An anime adaptation covering 12 volumes of the manga was produced by Toei Animation, Marvelous and Avex Entertainment and directed by Hajime Kamegaki, with Chiaki J. Konaka handling series composition and writing episode scripts, Masayuki Satō designing the characters and skankfunk, Wall5 Project and Masaki Sakamoto composing the music.
 ADV Films announced over the October 20, 2006 weekend at Oni-Con that they had licensed the anime for release in the United States; the anime in its entirety reportedly cost $780,000.
 Though few of the actual artists and inside creators of Air Gear were actually there.
 The few that were there included Loa Mitsoyagi (Ikki), Ian Miller (Agito), Jason Remmings (Kazuma), and the ADV representing team.
 The first volume was released on February 6, 2007.
 ADV released the uncensored Japanese home video version, rather than the broadcast version.
 On January 3, 2007, IGN released a special sneak peek of Episode 1 of the English dub.
 In 2008, Air Gear became one of over 30 ADV titles transferred to Funimation.
 In Australia and New Zealand, the series is licensed by Madman Entertainment.

 Avex released one single and two albums covering all the songs and themes used for the anime adaptation.
 The opening theme single "Chain" performed by Back-on was released on June 7, 2006 and peak ranked 139th on Oricon singles chart.
 The two albums Air Gear original soundtrack: What a Groovy Tricks!! and Air Gear original soundtrack 2: Who wants more Groovy Trick!!?? were released on August 23, 2006 and February 28, 2007, respectively.